Ethanrts/Collude-Hackathon/README.md

 Welcome to Collude; we are an app developed by and for grocery shoppers looking to maximize their efficiency in going about their shopping routines.
 The idea for a collaborative grocery list was spawned as a result of members agreeing that coordinating grocery shopping with room/housemates is a complete mess in its current state.
 Additionally, the psychological manipulation of major grocery store chains in order to get broke students to spend more money-- just kidding.

-Therefore, this app is designed to reduce the inefficiency of having to update others of changes through a group chat while switching apps to a notepad or checklist.
-We knew we wanted our project to have the identity of creating a solution to that, and preliminary ideas centered around the dynamic list and a secure login system.
+This app is designed to reduce the inefficiency of having to update others of changes through a group chat while switching apps to a notepad or checklist while remaining goal-oriented and sticking to an agreed upon shopping list.
+We knew we wanted our project to base its identity around accomplishing that, and preliminary ideas centered around the dynamic list and a login system for different users.

 ## Features
 - Secure sign-in using email and password authentication
 - Dynamic lists allow for real-time edits
 - Completion feature: check items off the list as you progress
-- Create several unique lists for your needs
+- Create unique lists for your needs
 - Optimized displays for mobile devices
 - 'Collaborate' feature in progress for shared goals between multiple people on one list